 Each pad you create counts against your quota.
-However, if you have created a pad but didn’t use it in an interview, you can rename it and use it for a different interview by clicking the Edit button You can also delete pads, but once they’re gone, they’re gone for good, so be careful with this feature!
+However, if you have created a pad but didn’t use it in an interview, you can use it for a different interview by clicking the Start button You can also delete pads, but once they’re gone, they’re gone for good, so be careful with this feature!
 Deleted pads still count against your interview quota unless they are deleted within 28 days of when they If you have engineers who are new to CoderPad, we strongly recommend you have them get started by